seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

         *   This is the second IP address you got when you deployed AWS Managed AD
     *   **VCSAISO=**
         *   *example:  VCSAISO=VMware-VCSA-all-8.0.0-20920323.iso*
+        *   This is how you tell it what VCSA ISO to download from S3 and deploy into the nested environment
     *   **VSPHEREVERSION=**
         *   *example:  VSPHEREVERSION=8.0*
+        *   This is how you tell it what ESXi ISO to download from S3 and deploy into the nested environment
     *   **DNSDOMAIN=**
         *   *example:  DNSDOMAIN=example.local*
         *   This is your AD Domain name